Barbaros-class frigate

-The Barbaros-class frigates are among the most modern frigates in the Turkish Navy.
+The Barbaros-class frigates are a group of four frigates in the Turkish Navy.
 They were designed in Germany and are part of the MEKO group of modular warships, in this case the MEKO 200 design.
 Two ships were built in Germany and two in Turkey with German assistance.
 They are larger than the previous s and are also faster due to using CODOG machinery rather than pure diesels.

 The first two vessels (F 244 and F 245) are defined as the Barbaros class (MEKO 200 TN Track II-A) while the last two vessels (F 246 and F 247) are defined as the Salih Reis class (MEKO 200 TN Track II-B) by the Turkish Navy.

 Salih Reis subclass ships are built with 8-cell Mk.
 41 VLS and are longer than Barbaros class vessels to accommodate 16-cell Mk.
 41 VLS upgrade in the future.
 The Barbaros-class vessels built with Mk.29 Sea Sparrow launchers are planned to be replaced by 8-cell Mk.
 41 VLS.